 Now when it comes to dieting for weight maintenance, the base of your approach should once again be the total calories you consume in a day.
 However, as I stated in my article on bulking while limiting fat; insulin still plays a role in weight control.
 If it didn't, Sumo wrestlers wouldn't limit their eating to twice a day to promote insulin spikes (they also limit their number of meal sessions per day to slow metabolic rate).
-And also, if insulin didn't play a role in weight control, the atkins/low carb diet wouldn't be as effective as it is.
+And also, if insulin didn't play a role in weight control, the atkins/low carb diet wouldn't

 So for those looking to maintain, the key is to eat small meals (or regular meals with snacks in between) throughout the day, preferably every 3 hours.
 Despite what you may have heard, this does nothing to speed up your metabolism.
 It is simply the best method to prevent insulin from spiking and to help control the size of your meals (to help prevent overeating).
 The other factor to consider is the amount of carbohydrates you consume in comparison to the rest of the macronutrients in your diet.
 This is something I also discussed in my Bulking article; carbohydrates are the main source of our body's fuel during exercise, and should only be consumed to match the volume of your training.
 This is especially important today since many Americans consume a large amount of processed foods and high glycemic carbohydrates.

 The best way to maintain your weight is to monitor your caloric intake for the day and monitor the total carbohydrates you take in.
 A good way to balance your macronutrients is to take into account the total calories you will consume for the day, have 40 carbohydrates, 30% protein (roughly .8 grams per pound of bodyweight, this is the National Strength and Conditioning Association recommendation), and 30% in healthy fats (Omega 3, poly and mono-unsaturated fats, limit saturated fat).